 Faculty Council Member Bios

-Jennifer Israel, M.D.
+Jennifer Israel, MD

-Assistant Professor of Clinical Obstetrics and Gynecology (2016-2017, appt)
+Clinical Associate Professor of Obstetrics and Gynecology (Clinician Educator) (2017-2020)

 Dr. Jennifer Israel has been associated with the University of Southern California for a substantial portion of her adult life.
 She received both her undergraduate and medical degrees at USC, and went on to perform her residency at Glendale Adventist Medical Center and Women and Children’s Hospital.
 She joined the Keck School of Medicine of USC faculty as an assistant professor of Clinical Obstetrics and Gynecology in 2002.
 Prior to her appointment at USC, she worked as an adjunct professor of Surgery at City of Hope Medical Center from 2003 to 2005.
 Dr. Israel’s clinical interests focus on treatment of women surviving cancer, breast and ovarian cancer prevention, as well as minimally invasive gynecologic surgery.
 Dr. Israel was appointed to finish Dr. Claire Templeman’s term by Faculty Council vote after she left USC.

 Professor of Clinical Surgery (2018–2021)